 Max Stay: 5 nights

 Roundup is a group campsite and the only site that allows horses.
-Only one group reserves the site at a time.
-The site can accommodate 20 people and 20 horses or 30 people (w/o horses).
+Only one group can reserve the site at a time.
+The site can accommodate 20 people and 20 horses or 30 people (without horses).

-Reservations begin on the March 1st at 8:00am MST and must be made at least 5 days prior.
+Reservations begin on March 1st at 8:00 am MST and must be made at least 5 days prior.

 North Unit Camping